telephone

 • what is different?

 The difference helps me know what to change to get what I want.
-I do this with the assertEqual method, which takes 2 inputs and checks if they are the same
+I use assertions to test if the result of a call to a function with input is the same as my expectation.

 where